HelloTechie/mvp-summit-iot-workshop/iot-hub-gateway-sdk-physical-device.md

 * Use [NOOBS][lnk-noobs], a graphical user interface, to install the latest version of Raspbian.
 * Manually [download][lnk-raspbian] and write the latest image of the Raspbian operating system to a SD card.

+### Connect Raspberry Pi to Wifi

+* GUI: Click the Wifi icon and enter the Wifi credientials.
+* Command Line: You can configure Wifi through the [terminal][http://www.makeuseof.com/tag/setup-wi-fi-bluetooth-raspberry-pi-3/].

 ### Install BlueZ 5.37
 The BLE modules talk to the Bluetooth hardware via the BlueZ stack.
 You need version 5.37 of BlueZ for the modules to work correctly.
 These instructions make sure the correct version of BlueZ is installed.